cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 - ISBN

 And more.
-We can also filter by publication date, full text, document type, language, number of pages, and images (depending on the database and its content).
+We can also filter by publication date, full text availability, document type, language, number of pages, and images (depending on the database and its content).
 In the end, this means we have greater control over